theTechRebel/b9lab-final-exam/README.md

 ### Submission checklist:

 * Did you run your code in the exam VM specific to your cohort?
 If you are not sure what VM this is, you probably did not.
 * Did you have 0 errors when running the tests provided?
+We run many more tests on your code so you should at least aim for a 100% pass on those we gave you.
 * Did you include `scenarios.js`?
+    * Did you spell it correctly?
+    * Remember that we test your scenarios with our Solidity implementations.
 * Did you leave the Solidity interfaces and mocks unchanged?
+* Did you copy all necessary `*.sol` files in `contracts/`, and are not importing extra files for exotic paths?
+* Did you clone your repo again elsewhere and confirmed that `package.json` mentions all that is needed?